wtetzner/waterbear/docs/instructions.md

 The `reti` instruction is intended to be used when returning from an interrupt.
 The insruction pops the `pc` register is popped from the
 stack: first the high 8 bits, then the low 8 bits.
+The VMU then resumes interrupt handling.
 This instruction does not change the value of any of the `psw` flags.

 | Form   | Bit Pattern | Cycles |
 |--------|-------------|--------|